Top 10 Countries with Highest and Lowest Minimum Wage in the World

 7. New Zealand

-A self-sustaining economy and top destination for highly skilled migrants, New Zealand sets a minimum wage of $10.10 per hour.
-However, the country merits a slightly better ranking.
-That’s because taxation levels and cost of living in New Zealand is relatively lower than European states.
+New Zealand sets a minimum wage of $10.10 per hour.
+Taxation levels and cost of living in New Zealand are relatively lower than in most European states.

 8. United Kingdom